AlexanderRichert-NOAA/ci-cache-cmake-build/README.md

 | `build-system` | Build "Unix Makefiles" or "Ninja" | `Ninja` | No |

-## 2. Run `ci-cache-cmake-build` action in regular CI workflows in place of CMake build
+## 2. Run `build-code` action in regular CI workflows in place of CMake build

 Using the custom action might look something like the following.
 Note that on a cache miss, it will behave normally, i.e., rebuild from scratch, without